Lilly drug fails in breast cancer trial, shares fall

 "Given how the landscape has developed, the one that there were some concerns about was breast and there was a lot of optimism about the others," Richard Gaynor, Lilly's vice president for oncology product development and medical affairs, said in a telephone interview.

-Ramucirumab works in much the same way as Roche's top-selling biotech cancer medicine Avastin, by blocking development of blood vessels that feed tumors, a process known as angiogenesis.
+Ramucirumab works in much the same way as Roche's ROG.VX top-selling biotech cancer medicine Avastin, by blocking development of blood vessels that feed tumours, a process known as angiogenesis.

 The breast cancer trial was begun long before Avastin failed to show a survival benefit and had its conditional breast cancer approval revoked by the Food and Drug Administration, Gaynor explained.

-"It really depends on the antiangiogenic context, where you're going, what tumors, and gastric cancer is one where we've made major inroads and breast cancer, unfortunately, the whole field has not," Gaynor said.
+"It really depends on the antiangiogenic context, where you're going, what tumours, and gastric cancer is one where we've made major inroads and breast cancer, unfortunately, the whole field has not," Gaynor said.

 He said colon, lung and liver cancers have the angiogenic properties that could lead to success for ramucirumab.